How does this even worK?

 WHAT IS A PUN!?

-All puns are wordplay, not all wordplays are puns.
+All puns are wordplay, not all wordplays is puns.
 SAY IT AGAIN!
 OUT LOUD!
-NOT ALL WORDPLAYS ARE PUNS!
+NOT ALL WORDPLAY IS PUNS!

 It’s also about delivery… stand proud and sell your pun!
 Make sure one could mistakenly mishear the words and mistake them for other words… that’s what a good pun is all about!